 McGregor will need to back to the drawing board and focus on boxing for MMA, which includes throwing shots that keep him on balance with more precision.
 Focus on his defense including checking kicks and footwork to stay out of danger.

 The who’s who of the UFC has been calling out Poirier after his impressive win over McGregor.
 First off, Nate Diaz switched gears from McGregor to Poirier and called out the Diamond.

 They have some history too, where Poirier had agreed to fight Nate Diaz on November 3, 2018, in Madison Square Garden.
 The bout was expected to be the co-headliner of UFC 230.
 However, on October 10, 2018, it was announced that Poirier pulled out due to a hip injury and as a result, the bout was canceled.

 Michael Chandler made a huge statement with his quick and calculated win over Dan Hooker.
 Cementing his place within the top 3 UFC lightweights and is most likely one win away from a title shot.

 Personally, my favorite opponent for Poirer to face next is Charles Oliveira.
-“Do Bronx” is on an eight-fight win-streak and is ranked #3 in the lightweight rankings.
-Let’s hope the UFC strip Khabib and make Poirier vs Oliveira for the lightweight title next.
+“Do Bronx” is on a nine-fight win streak and holds the UFC lightweight title.
+Oliveria opened as the betting underdog to McGregor and Poirier, for these potential future match-ups.